convertigo/convertigo-doc/programming-guide/frontend-developers/index.md

 Service | Usage
 --- | ---
 routerProvider : C8oRouter | The CAF (Convertigo Angular Framework) router.
 Gives access to several utilitiy functions you may use in your code.
 See https://github.com/convertigo/c8osdk-angular-caf
-navParams: NavParams | The Ionic NavParams.
-You can access navParams.data to get the data pushed along a page
+navParams: NavParams | The navigation parameters.
+You can access navParams.data to get the data pushed along a page (provided by the Convertigo template since 8.4, by Ionic in previous templates)
 loadingCtrl: LoadingController | The Ionic NavControler.
 You can use this to perform your custom navigation, for example to push a Page on the stack.
 sanitizer: DomSanitizer | Angular Utility
 ref: ChangeDetectorRef | Angular Utility